koengr/QCforBusiness/backups/_essentials/applications-overview.md

 optimisation tasks is very much a disputed topic.
 The situation here is very subtle: there exist many promising quantum algorithms, but as we’ll see, each comes with important caveats that might limit their practical usefulness.
-To start, we can classify the known algorithms in the following three categories.
+To start, we can classify the known algorithms into the following three categories.

 #### Rigorous but slow algorithms